jenny-ramsey/state_transition_testing/README.md

-State transition testing Makers challenge:
+State transition testing for the Makers challenge:

 1. State transition diagram